 Give me your hand

-The gloves, which can be connected to an inevitable companion app for smartphones, will allow an experienced surgeon teacher to see the students' performances.
+The gloves, which can be connected to an inevitable companion app for smartphones, will allow an expert surgeon teacher to see the students' performances.
 You will be able to evaluate even the smallest details of an operation, and give precise feedback on the elements that students can improve.

 Friends of medical students, I turn to you.
 If you are still waiting for an answer from all those hospitals to your surgery specialty question, you might want to start looking for a pair of these gloves.
 Perhaps with their help you will be able to hone your skills until they are surgically perfect.